Prabh345/real-estate-price-prediction/real-estate-prediction/README.md

 Real Estate Price Prediction App

-Predict real estate prices using AI

-This React.js app leverages Brain.js (a JavaScript neural network library) to estimate property prices based on various factors.
+A React.js app that leverages AI to predict real estate prices based on various property factors using Brain.js, a JavaScript neural network library.

 Features

-AI-Powered Predictions – Uses Brain.js for price estimation.
+AI-Powered Predictions: Uses Brain.js for accurate price estimation.

-Data Visualization – Chart.js displays price comparisons.

-Similar Listings – Suggests matching properties from dataset.json.
+Data Visualization: Visualize price comparisons with Chart.js.
+Similar Listings: Suggests properties similar to the one entered by the user, based on the dataset.

-Persistent Model Storage – Saves trained model in localStorage.
+Persistent Model Storage: The trained model is saved in localStorage for reuse.

-User Feedback System – Users can rate the accuracy of predictions.
+User Feedback System: Users can rate the accuracy of predictions.

-Responsive UI – Styled with Bootstrap for a clean, modern look.
+Responsive UI: Clean, modern design styled with Bootstrap.
 Technologies Used
 Frontend: React.js, Bootstrap

-AI Model: Brain.js
+AI Model: Brain.js (Neural network for price prediction)
 Visualization: Chart.js

-Storage: LocalStorage
+Storage: LocalStorage (for storing the trained model)

 Folder Structure